baldurk/renderdoc/docs/in_application_api.rst

     :param uint32_t val: the unsigned integer value to set for the above option.
     :return: The function returns 1 if the option is valid, and the value set on the option is within valid ranges.
 The function returns 0 if the option is not a :cpp:enum:`RENDERDOC_CaptureOption` enum, or the value is not valid for the option.

-.. cpp:function:: void SetCaptureOptionF32(RENDERDOC_CaptureOption opt, float val)
+.. cpp:function:: int SetCaptureOptionF32(RENDERDOC_CaptureOption opt, float val)

     Set one of the options for tweaking some behaviours of capturing.
 Note that each option only takes effect from after it is set - so it is advised to set these options as early as possible, ideally before any graphics API has been initialised..